claudiajs/claudia-api-builder/docs/api.md

 ## Responding to requests

+Claudia API builder will try to automatically format the result according to the content type.
+If you use the 'application/json' content type, you can respond with a String or an Object, the response will be correctly encoded or serialised into JSON.

 You can either respond synchronously (just return a value), or respond with a `Promise`.
 In that case, the lambda function will wait until the
 `Promise` resolves or rejects before responding.
 API Builder just checks for the `.then` method, so it should work with any A+ Promise library.